dotnet-presentations/blazor-workshop/docs/08-templated-components.md

 So what have we seen in this section?

 1. It's possible to write components that accept *content* as a parameter - even multiple content parameters
-2. Templated components can by used to abstract like showing a dialog, or async loading of data
+2. Templated components can be used to abstract things, like showing a dialog, or async loading of data
 3. Components can be generic types which makes them more reusable